ruggeryiury/ugc-parser/README.md

     #declare minify
     [...]

+### Declaring Notes
-`NOTE: All these declaring classes can be used together but you have to declare them individually.`
+All these declaring classes can be used together but you have to declare them individually.

     #declare list
     #declare minify